brennanbrown/stars/index.md

 ## Others

+- [TheOdinProject/curriculum](https://github.com/TheOdinProject/curriculum) - The open curriculum for learning web development
 - [trekhleb/promote-your-next-startup](https://github.com/trekhleb/promote-your-next-startup) - 🚀 Free resources you may use to promote your next startup
-- [andy-piccalilli/learneleventyfromscratch.com](https://github.com/andy-piccalilli/learneleventyfromscratch.com) - In this Eleventy course, we go from a completely empty directory to a full-blown marketing site for a design agency, and along the way, we dive really deep into Eleventy and front-end development best practices.
+- [hankchizljaw/learneleventyfromscratch.com](https://github.com/hankchizljaw/learneleventyfromscratch.com) - In this Eleventy course, we go from a completely empty directory to a full-blown marketing site for a design agency, and along the way, we dive really deep into Eleventy and front-end development best practices.
 - [tBaxter/questions-for-employers](https://github.com/tBaxter/questions-for-employers) - A big collection of useful questions to ask potential employers.
 - [bradfrost/frontend-guidelines-questionnaire](https://github.com/bradfrost/frontend-guidelines-questionnaire) - A one-page questionnaire to help your team establish effective frontend guidelines, so that you can write consistent & cohesive code together.
 - [dwyl/dev-setup](https://github.com/dwyl/dev-setup) - :airplane: A quick-start guide for new developers on how to set up their environments